Secure Jobs, Better Pay: changes to Australian workplace laws

 A bargaining representative is a person or organisation that each party to the enterprise agreement may appoint to represent them during the bargaining process.

-The Fair Work Act 2009 identifies the following as bargaining representatives:
+The FW Act identifies the following as bargaining representatives:

 - an employer that will be covered by the agreement